-Archetype FIVE is part of the Social triad.
+Archetype FIVE is in the Social/Mental Belonging triad.

 At the Nature Octave, Archetype Five is the domain of hidden knowledge and the Power of Undistractedness that enables what is not yet perceived to come into focus.